 Inventory sampling:

-In 2011 the MELNHE project began a study where stands within the forest were fertilized yearly with nitrogen and phosphorus to better understand nutrient co-limitation within temperate forests.
-There have been 9 stands of clear cuts (C1-C9) of varying age groups (young stands of around 20 years, mid aged of around 30 years and mature stands of older than 100 years) that have been designated for yearly treatments of fertilizer.
-Each of these stands has been divided into four 30x30 meter plots with a 10 meter buffer zone (see figure 1 for layout of the plots).
-Each plot is fertilized with N, P, or N+P with a control plot where no synthetic fertilizer has been added.
-30 kg of ammonium nitrate (NH4NO3) per hectare and 10 kg of phosphorus (NaH2PO4) per hectare have been added to each plot.
+In 2011 the MELNHE project began a study where stands within the forest were fertilized yearly with nitrogen and phosphorus, to better understand nutrient co-limitation within temperate forests.
+There have been 9 stands of clear cuts (C1-C9) in Bartlett Experimental Forest (BEF) of varying age groups (young stands of around 20 years, mid aged of around 30 years and mature stands of older than 100 years) as well as old and middle aged stands in Jeffers Brook and Hubbard Brook that have been designated for yearly treatments of N and P. Each of these stands has been divided into four 50x50 meter plots with a 10 meter buffer zone (see Figure 1 for layout of the plots).
+Some stands have a calcium silicate (CaSiO3) plot as well, but not every stand includes one.
+Each plot is fertilized with N, P, or N+P with a control plot where no fertilizer has been added.
+Nitrogen is applied as ammonium nitrate (NH4NO3) at the rate of 30 kg of N per hectare and P is applied at the rate of 10 kg of phosphorus (NaH2PO4) per hectare to each plot.

-The sampling inventory for this year will be taking place in stands C1, C2, C6 and C8 of the Bartlett Experimental Forest.
-In these stands all trees with a diameter of 10 cm or greater at DBH (1.37 m) have a tag nailed into the tree.
-Before 2008 these trees were tagged at whichever height was convenient, and all measurements were taken at DBH.
-However, the method now differs in that the nail is driven in at 1.57 m or 20 cm above DBH.
-This is because sometimes as a tree has a nail driven into it, the tree will attempt to heal its wound by growing out over the area causing a bulge.
-That variation will change the DBH measurements because not all trees have this reaction, there can be some issue with the data where trees are recorded at a higher growth rate than they actually show because of the bulge surrounding the damaged area.
-To ensure that this does not affect our data a 20 cm dowel will be hung from the nail in the tree before DBH is taken with a measuring tape.
+The sampling inventory for this year will take place in stands C1, C2, C6, and C8 of the Bartlett Experimental Forest, as well as Jeffers brook old and mid aged stands.
+These stands were selected as the most likely to show recognizable growth in reaction to the treatments.
+In these stands, all trees with a diameter of 10 cm or greater at DBH (Diameter at breast height, 1.37 m) have a tag nailed into the tree.
+The method we currently use is to drive a nail into the tree at 1.57 m or 20 cm above DBH.
+This is because sometimes, a tree will attempt to heal the nail wound by growing out over the area causing a bulge.
+To ensure that this does not affect our data, a 20 cm dowel will be hung from the nail in the tree and DBH is taken with a measuring tape at the bottom of that dowel.

-All tagged trees in stands C1, C2, C6, C8 and Jeffer’s Brook will be measured and compared to past data, last taken in late July and August of 2011.
-Trees that have diameters of greater than or equal to 10 cm that have not been tagged will have a nail and a tag assigned to them and will have diameters measured and recorded.
-All trees will be measured by hanging a dowel from the nail holding the tag and the measurement will be recorded at the same point as previous years have taken the DBH.
+All tagged trees in stands C1, C2, C6, C8 and Jeffers Brook will be measured and compared to past data, last taken in late July and August of 2011.
+Trees that have diameters of greater than or equal to 10 cm that have not been tagged will have a nail and a tag assigned to them, and will have diameters measured and recorded.
+All trees will be measured by hanging a dowel from the nail holding the tag and the measurement will be recorded at the same point as previous years.

 Stem mapping: